 Potted Christmas Trees are a nice alternative to artificial or cut Christmas trees.
 Bring your potted live evergreen in your home for the Christmas holidays.
 Once the holidays are over, plant outdoors for years of enjoyment.
 There are a few key things to keep in mind if you would like to make your potted Christmas tree a permanent part of your garden.

 Believe it or not, bees are an important part of gardening.
-All plant eating animals including humans depend on bees as pollinators.
-Many of our food crops depend on bees and their ability to increase yields of fruit and vegetables in our fields and in our gardens.
+All plant-eating animals including humans depend on bees as pollinators.
+Many of our food crops depend on bees and their ability to increase yields of fruit and vegetables in our fields and our gardens.

 One of the delights of our Conservation areas, Provincial and National Parks are the plants in their natural habitats.
 These native plants have evolved to survive in the natural areas of these particular regions.
 Many of these plants will adapt to conditions found in suburban or rural gardens.
 When you think of White Pine, Sugar Maple, Red Oak, Paper Birch, or Hemlock you have a distinct image of Eastern Canada.
-We can use these native plants and wildflowers in our residential gardens but we must do so carefully.
+Learn how to use native plants and wildflowers in your outdoor space.

 Oncidium Orchids are naturally found in the warm temperate regions of the Americas from Florida to Argentina.
 The varieties most often sold here produce long arching sprays of numerous, exquisite yellow flowers variously speckled with brown, burgundy edged with yellow (often referred to as “wildcats”), creamy-white and light burgundy, and purple and white.
 Blooms are much smaller, more delicate looking than on a Phalaenopsis but similarly they appear to be hovering.
 Oncidium’s nickname is “dancing lady” or “dancing doll”.
 All orchids can be divided into 2 major groups depending on where they naturally grow.
 These are epiphytes that cling with fleshy roots to some kind of support like a tree or rock.
 These exposed roots are frequently misted with dew or rain.
 But they dry out quickly because they’re exposed to the air.
 Terrestrial Orchids grow directly in soil on the forest floor and prefer evenly moist, but not soggy, conditions.
 Oncidiums are epiphytic.